MathiasReker/Java-CI-CD/README.md

 This is an example of building a CI & CD pipeline using GitHub actions.

-The CI pipeline depends on maven to compile and test your project's code.
+The CI pipeline depends on maven to compile and test the project's code.
 JPA/MySQL is supported.

-The CD pipeline will create a docker image of your project and deploy the docker containers to a remote server using SSH.
-Using docker-compose, we can create a subnetwork inside the docker containers that links the project's image with an image of MySQL.
+The CD pipeline will create a docker image of the project's code and deploy the docker containers to a remote server using SSH.
+Using docker-compose, we can set a subnetwork along the docker containers that links the project's container with an MySQL container.

 In the `docker-compose.yml`, you can configure the tag of the images.
-By default, the tag of the project is dev.
+By default, the tag of the project is `dev`.
-However, you can change that to a specific version to control the deployment.
-The workflow supports tags in sem-version format `v*.*.*`.
+However, you can change the tag to a specific version to control the deployment.
+The workflow supports tags in sem-version format like `v*.*.*`.

-To create a new release using a specific tag; go to tags -> Create new release -> publish the release.
+To create a new release using a specific tag; go to tags -> create new release -> publish the release.

 ### Install the workflow to your project